 Chicago, IL (November 5, 2013) – A majority of our country’s middle-income retirees feel that the best aspects of the Affordable Care Act (frequently referred to as Obamacare) is that it eliminates pre-existing condition exclusions (68%); offers a free Medicare annual wellness visits (60%); and includes initiatives to make Medicare more efficient (60%).

-However, half (52%) of all retirees say one of the worst aspects of the Affordable Care Act (ACA) is the law's requirement that individuals own health insurance or pay a penalty, according to a latest survey by the Bankers Life and Casualty Company Center for a Secure Retirement® (CSR).
+However, half (52%) of all retirees say one of the worst aspects of the Affordable Care Act (ACA) is the law’s requirement that individuals own health insurance or pay a penalty, according to the latest survey by the Bankers Life and Casualty Company Center for a Secure Retirement®(CSR).

 A nationwide sample of 800 retired Americans ages 55 and older, with an annual household income of between $25,000 and $75,000, participated in the internet-based survey.